We Care (Food Pantry)

 A Presbyterian tradition for almost 70 years, the Christmas Joy Offering is one of the four special offerings designated by the General Assembly of the Presbyterian Church (U.S.A.) to provide congregations direct ways of supporting specific causes that help those in need.

 Fifty percent of the receipts to the Christmas Joy Offering are distributed to the Board of Pensions for assistance programs that provide support to retired and active church workers and their spouses and families.
-The other fifty percent supports Presbyteiran-related racial ethnic education through the General Assembly Council.
+The other fifty percent supports Presbyterian-related racial ethnic education through the General Assembly Council.